Skip to main content

 13. Confidentiality

 13.1 This Connection Agreement is not confidential and does not contain any Confidential Information.
-The fact that the Connecting Party has entered into this Connection Agreement and that it is using the Services is not Confidential Information, and accordingly NHS Digital may publish the names and a brief description of the Connecting Party and its products and services which are using the Services.
+The fact that the Connecting Party has entered into this Connection Agreement and that it is using the Services is not Confidential Information, and accordingly NHS England may publish the names and a brief description of the Connecting Party and its products and services which are using the Services.

 13.2 Subject to the provisions as set out in this paragraph 13, each party may however give Confidential Information to the other party and in such cases, subject to other provisions in this Connection Agreement, all Confidential Information given by one party to the other, or otherwise obtained or developed by one party relating to the other, shall be kept secret and confidential by the receiving party for the duration of this Connection Agreement plus 3 years following its termination or expiry and shall not be used or disclosed without the prior written consent of the other party other than for the purposes of the proper performance of this Connection Agreement.